-In many cases, not only does resistance render the selecting compound ineffective, it also confers cross-resistance to other chemically related compounds.
-This is because compounds within a specific chemical group usually share a common target site within the pest, and thus share a common MoA.
+In many cases, not only does resistance render the selecting insecticidal or acaricidal agent ineffective, it also confers cross-resistance to other structurally related agents.
+This is because agents with structural similarity usually share a common target site within the pest, and thus share a common MoA.
 It is common for resistance to develop that is based on a genetic modification of this target site.
-When this happens, the interaction of the selecting compound with its target site is impaired and the compound loses its pesticidal efficacy.
-Because all compounds within the chemical group share a common MoA, there is a high risk that existing or developing target-site resistance will confer cross-resistance to all compounds in the same group.
-It is this concept of cross-resistance within a family of chemically related insecticides or acaricides that is the basis of the IRAC MoA classification.
+When this happens, the interaction of the selecting insecticidal or acaricidal agent with its target site is impaired and the agent loses its pesticidal efficacy.
+Because all insecticidal and acaricidal agents with structural similarity share a common MoA, there is a high risk that existing or developing target-site resistance will confer cross-resistance to all agents in the same group.
+It is this concept of cross-resistance within a family of structurally related insecticides or acaricides that is the basis of the IRAC MoA classification.